Wherein Rose plays for coin and Bosra has an annoying encounter with her past.

 Bosra pushed Rose into the common room in front of her.

-Bosra didn't know if the pupper had been to the Crooked Tail before.
-With how shy the girl was as she was pushed into the common room, Bosra reckoned she hadn't.
+Bosra didn't know if the Pupper had been to the Crooked Tail before.
+Bosra reckoned she hadn't.

 "Come.
-We get a room.
-We can share.
-Saves you coin."
-She'd been where Rose was now, a young adventurer, with no coin to spare, nor a change of clothes.
+We get a room, to share.
+Saves you coin.
+Safer that way too."
+She had been where Rose was now, a young adventurer, with no coin to spare, nor a change of clothes.
 "In Splendor you play and pay me back."

 Rose felt there was nothing she could do but accept.
 It felt good, having the older, more experienced woman for company.
-She’d not sensed malintent from her Highlander friend.
+She had not sensed mal-intent from her new Highlander friend.

-Looking around, she thought it quiet for the time of day.
-In Pinnacle the alehouse would be teeming with life as field workers came in.
+Looking around, she thought it seemed quiet for the time of day.
+In Pinnacle, the alehouse would be teeming with life as field workers came in.
 Here, there were several small stages, all empty, where one could perform.
-Those stages were a common thing in traveling inns, her father had told her.
+Those stages were a common thing in travelling inns, her father had told her.

 "Bad, right?"
-Bosra sat chewing on a piece of dried sausage, relishing the flavor after days of road fare.
+Bosra sat chewing on a piece of dried sausage, relishing the flavour after days of road fare.

 "Disgusting."
-Rose pulled a face and set the mug down far away from herself.
+Rose pulled a face and shoved the mug across the table.
 "Why would anyone drink this?"

 "It's cheap.
 It's beer."
-Bosra shrugs.
+Bosra shrugged.
 "Food's good."
 And that was far more important than the quality of the drinks.

 "Why are you going to Splendor?"